cdoucet/intphys/Pictures_examples/README.md

 ##### Visible

 * There is no occluder in this one.
-* The magic trick always occures when the magic actor is visible.

 ##### Occluded

 * There is occluders in this one.
-* The magic trick always occures when the magic actor is behind an occluder.

 #### A test scene can be :